HCDigitalScholarship/ticha-magic/README.md

 1. Use Atom's linter to check that there are no errors in your XML.
 [Instructions in the `ticha-xml-tei` repo](https://github.com/HCDigitalScholarship/ticha-xml-tei#linting).
 2. Navigate to the `ticha-magic` project directory
-3. Run `./tei_to_html.py path/to/your/file.xml -t document_name` (following CLI documentation above) to generate HTML from your XML file.
+3. Run `./tei_to_html.py path/to/your/file.xml -t document-name` (following CLI documentation above) to generate HTML from your XML file.
 4. In the Ticha admin interface, click "Import an HTML transcription" under "COMMON TASKS".
 5. Select the document you're updating from the drop-down.
-6. Use the three file selectors to upload the `document_name.html`, `document_name_reg.html`, and `document_name_outline.html` files you generated in their respective spots.
+6. Use the three file selectors to upload the `text-id.html`, `text-id_reg.html`, and `text-id_outline.html` files you generated in their respective spots.
 7. Click "Submit"!
 If there are errors in the file, a red banner will appear.
 If everything went well, a green banner will appear.
 8. Go check the text and outline pages to make sure everything worked.
 If it did, admire your handiwork!
 If it didn't, get in touch with Mike.